Skip to main content

 Consumer Information

-For more information regarding the programmes available at the University of Reading, please visit our Study and Life pages.
+For more Information regarding the programmes available at the University of Reading, please visit course and departments.

 Higher Education Institutions (HEIs) that are officially recognised in the UK are called either “recognised” or “listed” bodies.
 Recognised bodies are Higher Education Institutions (HEIs) that can award degrees.
 The University of Reading is a “recognised body” and verification can be found on the Government Website.
 Please also refer to the University’s Governance pages for further information regarding the University's Royal Charter and Ordinances.
 These can also be found in the University Calendar.